 Florida is well-known for its aggressive enforcement of drug laws and tough penalties upon a conviction.
 However, you should know that an arrest on drug charges will not always result in a conviction on those charges.
 In many cases, a defense attorney may be able to make a procedural argument based on a violation of the Fourth Amendment of the U.S. Constitution.
 Under the Fourth Amendment, law enforcement cannot undertake searches and seizures of a person or their property without a valid warrant, unless one of a small group of exceptions applies.
 For example, if the police seize drugs from your home or motor vehicle without a warrant, and an exception to the warrant requirement does not apply, your attorney can file a motion to suppress the evidence to have the evidence excluded at trial.
 If granted, a motion to suppress can win your case because it is unlikely that the prosecutor can successfully prosecute a drug charge without any evidence of drugs.

 Whether you have been arrested for the first time or have prior convictions, retaining a qualified criminal lawyer is an important step in defending your case.
 Ryan M. Cardoso devotes personalized attention to each of his clients, with the goal of achieving the best available outcome in their situation.
 Mr. Cardoso has represented people in communities such as Pensacola, Cantonment, Century, Gulf Breeze, Jay, Milton, Navarre, and Pace, as well as elsewhere in Santa Rosa and Escambia Counties.
-To arrange a free consultation regarding your case, contact the Law Offices of Ryan M. Cardoso, PLLC by calling (850) 466-2073 or submitting our online form.
+To arrange a free consultation regarding your case, contact Cardoso Law, PLLC by calling (850) 466-2073 or submitting our online form.
 We also handle theft cases and other criminal matters.